danurbanowicz/deno-hit-counter/README.md

 ```
 <img src="https://deno-hit-counter.deno.dev" width="1" height="1" alt="Pixel">
 ```
-5. Hit your endpoint and you should see the visit logged in the Deno KV dashboard
+5. Load a page with the pixel present or hit your endpoint directly, and you should see the visit logged in your project's Deno KV dashboard

 ## Thanks

-Thanks to [@oliverjam](https://github.com/oliverjam) for the inspiration to do this with his blog post [Build your own analytics with Netlify Functions](https://oliverjam.es/articles/diy-analytics-netlify-functions).
+Thanks to [@oliverjam](https://github.com/oliverjam) for the inspiration from his blog post [Build your own analytics with Netlify Functions](https://oliverjam.es/articles/diy-analytics-netlify-functions).